 Want to speed up your healing after birth?
-Consider a postpartum sitz bath alternative.
+Consider postpartum sitz bath alternatives.
 Here are some natural tips and ideas for all the benefits of a sitz bath after birth with less time and fuss.
 You’ll learn how to use water, herbs, sprays, and salves to get your lady bits feeling good again!

 If you’ve never had a baby, I’m about to get real with you: Your entire pelvic region, from belly button down to labia might need a little TLC for a while.
 You might possibly feel, maybe, a little ripped to shreds?